codescrum/rails-template-docker-kubernetes/README.md

 #### Shortcuts
 We are using [Guard](https://github.com/guard/guard) for automating the inspection of code changes.
 Guard is a command line tool to easily handle events on file system modifications.
 We have integrated Guard with Inch, Rubycritic and Rubocop.
 If you want to execute this process you can run the `$ guard` command in the root project path.

-If you do not want have a process for the monitoring stuff, you can run this task `$ rake code_quality:inspect` for running both Rubycritic, Rail Best Practices and Rubocop inspections by yourself.
+If you do not want have a process for monitoring and doing this stuff all the time for you, you can run `$ rake code_quality:check` for running Rubycritic, Rail Best Practices, Inch and Rubocop inspections all at once whenever you want.

 ### PERFORMANCE
-Improving our application’s performance is really a critic stuff, in the previous section (**CODE QUALITY**) we have included the **Bullet** gem, you can use it for improving the performance a lot.
+Improving our application’s performance is a very important thing, in the previous section (**CODE QUALITY**) we have included the **Bullet** gem, you can use it for improving the performance a lot.
 However, we have included other gems which are very useful for tracking your load times as well.

 #### Rack Mini Profiler ([GITHUB PROJECT](https://github.com/MiniProfiler/rack-mini-profiler))
 It is a middleware that displays speed badge for every html page.
 Designed to work both in production and in development (it is configured in the development environment by default).
 If you experiment some problems with the caching behaviour you can see this [section](https://github.com/MiniProfiler/rack-mini-profiler#caching-behavior).
 On the other hand, it could become annoying, so you can disable it by following these instructions: